Georgia Boating Rules and Regulations:

 Your Duty When There is a Boating Accident in Georgia:

 If you observe an accident while boating, you must stop and render help to anyone involved in the accident as long as it does not endanger your boat or any passengers on your boat.
-Further, you will not held liable for any civil damages that arise as a result of your help as long you helped in good faith and in a prudent manner.
+Further, you will not be held liable for any civil damages that arise as a result of your help as long you helped in good faith and in a prudent manner.

 If someone dies or disappears from a boat, receives an injury requiring first aid or medical attention, or there is property damage exceeding $2,000 to the boats involved in the accident, both operators must report it as soon as possible but you are required to report within 48 hours.
 For other reports of accidents, the report must be made within 5 days of the accident.
 Reports are completed by filing an accident report and they can be obtained from the Georgia Department of Natural Resources.
 You must give your name, address, and Certificate of Boat Registration information in writing to any injured person and to the owner of any damaged property if you are involved in a boating accident.